Night trains to Sweden – and beyond the Arctic Circle

 Tips and further information

-On night trains within Sweden, dining cars are standard and usually offer a wide selection of hot and cold meals and drinks.
-In the dining cars of the Swedish state railway SJ, you will also find microwaves where you can heat up your own food.
+On night trains within Sweden, dining cars are standard and usually offer a wide selection of hot and cold food and drinks.
+In the dining cars of the Swedish state railway, SJ, you'll also find microwaves where you can heat up your own food.

 We recommend a cinnamon bun ("Kanelbulle") with a coffee.
-For those who prefer something heartier, you should try the meatballs with mashed potatoes.
-For the very brave, there's a reindeer ragout, also served with mashed potatoes.
-Of course, vegetarian and vegan alternatives are available.
+If you fancy something heartier, you should try the meatballs with mashed potatoes.
+For the truly adventurous, there's a reindeer ragout, also served with mashed potatoes.
+Of course, vegetarian and vegan options are available.

-On the connections from Germany to Sweden and back, the selection is somewhat more limited.
+On the connections from Germany to Sweden and back, the selection is a bit more limited.

 Can you travel with Interrail?